 Although there has been some small variation in the suicide rates for individual groups over time, these variations were not significant.

-The interactive graph below presents the suicide rates for ex-serving males in each of the time since separation groups , for all 3-year periods from 2002-2004 to 2017-2019.
+The interactive graph below (Figure 15) presents the suicide rates for ex-serving males in each of the time since separation groups for all 3-year periods from 1997-1999 to 2018-2020.

-Note: The confidence intervals in this figure can be used to determine the significance of differences between the suicide rates calculated for the ex-serving within a given 3-year period.
-However, they cannot be used to determine the significance of differences between rates calculated for the ex-serving population for overlapping 3-year time periods (for example 2002–2004 and 2003–2005).
+Note: The confidence intervals in this figure can be used to determine whether there is a statistically significant difference between the suicide rates calculated for the ADF between different 3-year periods.
+However, they cannot be used to determine whether there is a statistically significant difference between rates calculated for the ADF population for overlapping 3-year time periods (for example 2002–2004 and 2003–2005).

-Data underlying this graph are available in Supplementary table S6.6 See Data for a link to the tables.
+Data underlying this graph are available in supplementary table S6.7 See Data for a link to the tables.

 If you need help or support, please contact:

 For information on support provided by DVA, see:

 Some readers may find parts of this content confronting or distressing.